 The major coursework component of the course, besides the weekly reviews, will be a term project.
 Students will propose a topic, give a presentation on their work, and submit a final report.
 The project will give students a chance to identify an interesting computational social science problem and implement it, and could potentially lead to publication in a workshop or conference.Grading scheme:

-We will read the brand new book Bit By Bit: Social Research in the Digital Age by Matthew Salganik.
+We will read the book Bit By Bit: Social Research in the Digital Age by Matthew Salganik.
 It's available online for free, and in print form at a reasonable cost.

 |Week||Date||Topic||Reviews Due||Textbook Readings|